techbootcamp/book/modules/web-development/javascript/async.md

 When you execute something <strong>asynchronously</strong>, you can execute other tasks while you are waiting for it to finish.

-> A demo in the browser on what happens when you run ajax synchronously or have a long running synchronous operation in Javascript.
-TODO

 ## Why did Ryan Dahl choose Javascript for Node?
 Ryan Dahl is the creator of node.js, and his original presentation on it is here: http://bit.ly/original-nodejs

 He showed a [graph of Apache vs. NGINX](https://youtu.be/ztspvPYybIY?t=4m46s) and their concurrency vs. memory.
 Apache uses lots of memory when it has lots of concurrent clients, but NGINX uses a flat consistent amount no matter how many concurrent clients.
-The difference: Apache uses one thread per connection, and Apache uses event loops.
+The difference: Apache uses one thread per connection, and NGINX uses event loops.
 For massive concurrency, we cannot use an OS thread for each connection.
 + Context switching is not free (takes CPU time)
 + Each thread/execution stacks take up memory